-Toulouse-style sausages are the classic ingredient in cassoulet, that hearty bean, confit and pork extravaganza that is a hallmark of any self-respecting French cook’s repertoire.
+Toulouse sausages are the classic ingredient in cassoulet, that hearty bean, confit and pork extravaganza that is a hallmark of any self-respecting French cook’s repertoire.
 Traditional Toulouse sausages are all pork, and are minced by hand rather than ground — a fine option I do myself from time to time.

-But the sausage is also wonderful made with duck and pork fat and run through your coarsest die on your food grinder.
-Incidentally, this is a great recipe for snow or Canada geese.
+But the sausage is also wonderful made with duck mixed with fatty pork, then run through your coarsest die on your food grinder.
+(Incidentally, this is a great recipe for snows or Canada geese.)

 What makes a Toulouse sausage unique?
 First the coarseness of it, but also its simplicity: It requires black pepper and garlic, that’s all.
 Many versions, such as the one Paula Wolfert describes in her masterful The Cooking of Southwest France, include nutmeg.

 NOTE: If you are unfamiliar with making sausages at home, I wrote a good step-by-step on the technique over at my friend Elise’s site Simply Recipes.
 You can read it here.